• Menu

 What to ask your barber

-Short on the sides and long in the top and back, this brightly colored Mullet-like haircut sports a shaggy faux Mohawk and dark shaved roots on the sides.
+Short on the sides and long on the top and back, this brightly colored Mullet-like haircut sports a shaggy faux Mohawk and dark shaved roots on the sides.
+Discover more Asian men’s hairstyles that you will surely take a liking to.

-Not exactly a classic, but more of a mix, this undercut combined with layered top is usually specific to the 90’s era but could have a comeback.
+Not exactly a classic, but more of a mix, this undercut combined with a layered top is usually specific to the 90s era but could have a comeback.

 Source